Over the past two months, I’ve had the pleasure experience of trying to sell some used photo equipment online.

 Similarly, before a client buys photography services, they have to know the potential uses of that photography.
 Only then can a photographer offer value and only then can the client decide if that value might be worth their investment.

-In other words, photography service is what you want it to be.
+In other words, a photography service is what you want it to be.
 It can be one-shot, cheap and disposable.
 Or, it can be a business asset that gives a positive return on your investment.